Mansikka/WarehouseManager/README.md

 * -s <file> 	Sets a config file to be used.
 Must be company type XML file.
 * -v			Sets verbose messages on.
 Prints more messages
 * -d			Sets debug messages on.
 Prints debug info
 * -w <path>		Sets workspace.
 All files will be searched from this location, including config file
+* -o <filename>	Sets output file.
+Default is "output.csv"

 ## Actions
 --------------------------